 ● Cyan – Retrieved.
 This sentence was found via keyword search in the corpus.
 No KRR computation needed – pure text search.

 ● Green – Generated & Verbatim.
-The KRR model predicted this word, and the word sequence appears exactly like this (as a 3- or 4-gram) in the training data.
+The KRR model predicted this word, and the word sequence appears exactly like this in the training data.
+Specifically: the system checks whether the last 3 words (3-gram) and the last 4 words (4-gram) including the predicted word exist as contiguous sequences in the training corpus.
+Only when both checks pass is the word colored green.
 The model is reproducing learned knowledge.

 ● Orange – Generated & Novel.
-The KRR model predicted this word, but this word sequence does not exist in the training data.
+The KRR model predicted this word, but at least one of the two n-grams (3-gram or 4-gram) does not exist in the training data.
 This is genuine generalization – the model combines learned patterns in a new way.

 What the colors reveal